-Pharma giant Novartis working on H7N9 vaccineApril 25th, 2013 in Medications /
+Pharma giant Novartis working on H7N9 vaccineApril 25, 2013 in Medicine & Health / Medications

 Swiss pharmaceuticals giant Novartis is researching a vaccine for the H7N9 strain of bird flu, its chief executive said Thursday, amid fears that the disease could mutate into a form that spreads among people.

 In an interview with the Swiss daily Tagesanzeiger, Joe Jimenez said that Novartis had already analysed the virus' genetic codes, which have been published by Chinese authorities.

 Jimenez said that Novartis "would today be in a position to develop a vaccine for initial clinical trials within six to eight weeks".